jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 We could sum up the above statements this way - in python `True`, `False` and `None` are different.

-Understanding these differences helps write useful programs.
+Understanding these differences helps us write useful programs.
 They show how python behaves and form our core truths - a foundation of predictable expectations of the language.

 ## AssertionError with Equality